kimiyoung/review_net/README.md

 $ luarocks install paths
 ```

+#### CUDA and cuDNN
-If you want to use Nvidia GPUs to accelerate trainig and testing, you will also need to install following packages:
+If you want to use NVIDIA GPUs to accelerate trainig and testing, you will also need to install following packages:
 ```
 $ luarocks install cutorch
 $ luarocks install cunn
 ```

+To make things even faster, you can also install NVIDIA cuDNN libraries.

 # How to train